LasterAlex/teloxide_tests/examples/README.md

 Bot that tests the album sending.

 ### phrase_bot
 The biggest bot, a bot that adds reactions, similar to some other chat bots.
-Not particularly made to show some features, more like battle testing the crate.
+Not particularly made to show some features, more like battle testing the crate and showing, how i will use this crate.

 The tests are in the same files as handlers.